How to Install

 sudo apt install -y libglib2.0 # or libglib2.0-dev depending on your distribution

-sudo apt install -y make postgresql-common devscripts build-essential lintian debhelper postgresql-server-dev-all
+sudo apt install -y make postgresql-common devscripts build-essential lintian debhelper postgresql-server-dev-all- Clone the repository:

 git clone https://github.com/Brick-Abode/pldotnet.git